Africa proposes global carbon taxes to fight climate change

 The Nairobi Declaration urged world leaders "to rally behind the proposal for a global carbon taxation regime including a carbon tax on fossil fuel trade, maritime transport and aviation, that may also be augmented by a global financial transaction tax".

+"Africa is a player, the world cannot go without having Africa at the centre," she said.

+"Africa is not here to be helped.
+Africa is here to offer opportunities to offer investment, to offer solutions."

-It said such measures would ensure large-scale financing for climate-related investments and insulate the issue of tax rises from geopolitical and domestic political pressures.
+The Nairobi Declaration said such measures would ensure large-scale financing for climate-related investments and insulate the issue of tax rises from geopolitical and domestic political pressures.

 Around two dozen countries currently impose taxes on carbon, according to the International Monetary Fund (IMF), but the idea of a global carbon tax regime has failed to gain much traction.